Ryangwaite/ticwatch-bloat-disabler/README.md

 # Ticwatch Bloat Disabler

-A scripted version of the steps explained in ['Make your Ticwatch smoother than ever disabling TicSystem via ADB!']([https://link](https://forum.xda-developers.com/wear-os/development/make-ticwatch-smoother-disabling-t3951734))
+A scripted version of the steps explained in ['Make your Ticwatch smoother than ever disabling TicSystem via ADB!'](https://forum.xda-developers.com/wear-os/development/make-ticwatch-smoother-disabling-t3951734)

 > **Disclaimer**: Like the author in the post above, i also am not an expert and have no idea if doing this can damage your device.
 I accept no responsibility for damage you do to anything.
 Proceed at your own risk.

+This leverages the awesome [wedadb.js](https://github.com/webadb/webadb.js) package to communicate with the watch, as such you don't need any android tools installed on your host machine.

 ## Scripts